microsoft/pxt/docs/blog/arcade/tilecode.md

 ![Children drawing a game timeline](/static/blog/arcade/tilecode/tilecode_kids_gamedesign.jpg)

-## Powerful Ideas on Low-powered Gaming Handhelds
+## Powerful Computational Ideas on Low-powered Gaming Handhelds

 TileCode demonstrates that battery-powered gaming handhelds need not confine their users in a ``cage of consumption''.
 Motivated by the rich and long history of board games and their evolution by players themselves, TileCode points the way to a future of video game devices that invites players to become producers on the very same devices they use to play.
+We encourage you to explore [TileCode](https://microsoft.github.io/tilecode) today!